Nicolik/HippocampusSegmentationMRI/README.md

 [Medical Segmentation Decathlon Challenge](http://medicaldecathlon.com/), and can be downloaded from [here](https://drive.google.com/drive/folders/1HqEgzS8BV2c7xYNrZdEAnrHk7osJJ--2).

 The [PyTorch](https://pytorch.org/) library has been used to write the model architecture and performing the training and validation.
 [SimpleITK](https://simpleitk.org/) has been exploited to handle I/O of medical images.
+3D Data Augmentation has been made by employing [torchio](https://arxiv.org/abs/2003.04696).

 A 5-folders cross validation has been performed on the training set, yielding a Mean Multi Dice Coefficient of 0.8719 +/- 0.0387, a Dice Coefficient for Anterior Hippocampus of 0.8821 +/- 0.0367 and a Dice Coefficient for Posterior Hippocampus of 0.8617 +/- 0.0482.
 The results are reported as "mean +/- std".

 Meshes and images reported in the ```images``` folder have been obtained exploiting [ITK-SNAP](http://www.itksnap.org/).